anibalealvarezs/apis-hub/README.md

     vendor/bin/doctrine orm:schema-tool:update --force --complete
     ```

+4. Run the following command in order to initialize entities in the database

+    ```bash
+    php bin/cli.php app:initialize-entities
+    ```

-4. Execute the corresponding command in order to interact with jobs in the database
+5. Execute the corresponding command in order to interact with jobs in the database

     ```bash
     php bin/cli.php app:{method}